Montclair

 Whether you are browsing through art galleries on Church Street, or shopping in one of the hundreds of boutiques in Montclair, you know there is something for everyone.

 Montclair has its own renowned art museum, two theaters that show movies and films, and live theater that competes on every level with those in the city.
-Live theaters include Luna Stage, the Wellmont (where top notch musical groups appear), Montclair State University’s Kasser Theater, Montclair State University’s theatre in Life Hall, and the Studio Playhouse.
+Live theaters include The Wellmont (where top notch musical groups appear), the non-profit powerhouse Outpost in the Burbs, - one of the top Americana/Folk Rock/ venues in the U.S. -Montclair State University’s Kasser Theater, Montclair State University’s theatre in Life Hall, and the Studio Playhouse.

 If you have children, there are numerous parks free of charge where your kids can climb and run.
 There are shops where the children can paint their own dishes, or sting up a new bracelet or necklace.